mathiasertl/django-ca/docs/source/quickstart_from_source.rst

 =====================

 When you :ref:`added SystemD services <from-source-add-systemd-services>` you also created a symlink for :file:`/etc/django-ca/systemd.conf`.
-If any of the settings there do not suit you, you can override them in :file:`/etc/django-ca/systemd-local.conf`.
+If settings there do not suit you, you can override them in :file:`/etc/django-ca/systemd-local.conf`.

 .. _from-source-add-manage-py-shortcut: